Insights into the structure and kinematics of a Milky Way-like galaxy: The inner galaxy

 \section{The inner galaxy}

-Building upon the work from \citep{DuranCamacho2024}, here we investigate in more detail the inner galaxy structure of our simulation, in order to demonstrate where and how it is able to capture some of the properties of the inner MW.
+Building on the work from \citet{DuranCamacho2024}, here we investigate in more detail the inner galaxy structure of our simulation, in order to test where and how it is able to capture some of the properties of the inner MW.
 This is an important benchmark required to inform potential other applications of this model as a MW analogue.
-In this section, we focus our analysis on the structure and kinematics of both stars and gas, and compare them with observationally inferred results.
+In this section, we focus our analysis on the structure and kinematics of both stars and gas, and we compare them with observationally inferred results.